 Wisconsin allows the self-employed to deduct health insurance premiums for themselves, their spouses and dependents.
-Additionally, employees whose employer does not contribute towards the cost of their health insurance premiums may deduct 50% of their payments for health insurance in 2005 and 100% beginning in 2006.
+Additionally, employees whose employer does not contribute towards the cost of their health insurance premiums may deduct the full amount of their premiums for health insurance.
 A deduction is also being phased-in for individuals who are not self-employed and have no employer.
 For taxable years beginning in 2007 these individuals can deduct 33.4% of health insurance premiums.
 For 2008 the deduction increases to 66.7% and for 2009 and thereafter it increases to 100%.
+Beginning after December 31, 2007, for individuals whose employer pays a portion of health insurance premiums, a deduction will be allowed for 10% of the employee share of premiums.
+This amount increases to 25% for 2009, 45% for 2010, and 100% for 2011 and thereafter.

-The \$4.2 million revenue loss is the amount of loss that occurs because the Wisconsin health insurance premium deductions are more comprehensive than the federal deduction for the self-employed premiums.
-The revenue loss to the state from the federal deduction for the self-employed is \$21.9 million, so the total fiscal effect of state health insurance deductions is \$26.1 million.
+The \$17.0 million revenue loss is the amount of loss that occurs because the Wisconsin health insurance premium deductions are more comprehensive than the federal deduction for the self-employed premiums.
+The revenue loss to the state from the federal deduction for the self-employed is \$19.7 million, so the total fiscal effect of state health insurance deductions is \$36.3 million.